-a Linux kernel implementations of filesystems need typically at least 10 years, if not 20 years to be considered "mature" enough for mass production on billions of inodes.
+$^{a}$ Linux kernel implementations of filesystems need typically at least 10 years, if not 20 years to be considered "mature" enough for mass production on billions of inodes.

-^bPosix EAs = Extended Attributes implementations as provided by classical filesystems are providing roughly the same functionalities as passive augmented object metadata.
-Even active metadata is possible, e.g. by separate processes present in Akonadi or miner.
+bPosix EAs = Extended Attributes implementations as provided by classical filesystems are providing roughly the same functionalities as passive augmented object metadata.
+Even active metadata is possible, e.g. by separate processes run by metadata indexing tools like Akonadi or miner or baloo.
 With such a standard addendum, classical filesystems can also be used for providing active functionality.

-^cExample: random hex key 0123456789ABCDEF can be trivially mapped to a path /objectstore/0123/4567/89ABCDEF in an easily reversible way (bijective mapping)
+$^c\mathrm{Example:}$ random hex key 0123456789ABCDEF can be trivially mapped to a path /objectstore/0123/4567/89ABCDEF in an easily reversible way (bijective mapping)

-d POSIX requires strict consistency for many operations, while weaker consistency models are often sufficient (but not required) for object stores.
+$^{d}$ POSIX requires strict consistency for many operations, while weaker consistency models are often sufficient (but not required) for object stores.

-^eYears ago, certain advocates of object stores have claimed that filesystems would be superseded by object stores / OSDs in future.
+eYears ago, certain advocates of object stores have claimed that filesystems would be superseded by object stores / OSDs in future.
 This is unrealistic, due to the lack of mentioned basic functionalities.
 When missing functionality would be added to object stores, they would turn into filesystems, or into so-called "hybrid systems".
 Consequently, there is no clue in claiming that object stores are forming a fundamental base for operating systems.
 They are essentially just a special case, optionally augmented with some active functionality, which in turn should be attributed to a separate layer, independently from filesystems or object stores.

-fRoughly, computer science students should be able to do that after a 1 semester OS course.
+$^{f}$ Roughly, computer science students should be able to do that after a 1 semester OS course.